Code-Institute-Submissions/Pokemon-Pairs/README.md

 1. Links to all the other pages allows the user to navigate seamlessly between pages.
 2. The navbar is consistent on every page and therefore a user can navigate to any part of the website from anywhere.
-3. The “Help” link will allow users to go to the “Help” page, where it will explain the rules of the game.
+3. The “Help” link will allow players to go to the “Help” page, where it will explain the rules of the game.
-4. The “Contact” link will allow users to go to the “Contact” page, where they can send off a feedback form.
+4. The “Contact” link will allow players to go to the “Contact” page, where they can send off a feedback form.
 5. The "Play!" link will take the user to the game page.
-6. In mobile view the navbar is collapsed allowing the users more space on the screen.
-The users can click the “hamburger” icon and still receive the full menu as a drop down function.
+6. In mobile view the navbar is collapsed allowing the players more space on the screen.
+The players can click the “hamburger” icon and still receive the full menu as a drop down function.

 <ins>Help Page</ins>